alaaelgndy/FileUploader/README.md

 ### Usage
 - configure your models namespace like (App\\)
 - configure your temp path, the default is (temp/).
-- update your models to impelement (Elgndy\FileUploader\Contracts\FileUploaderInterface).
+- update your models to implement (Elgndy\FileUploader\Contracts\FileUploaderInterface).
 - use Uploadable trait in your uploadable models.
-- impelement this function getMediaTypesWithItsOwnValidationRules()
+- implement this function getMediaTypesWithItsOwnValidationRules()
     - the keys are the mediaType
     - the values are the available extensions for this specefic mediaType.
 ```